A photographic series of environmental portraits captured during the global Coronavirus (COVID-19) pandemic.

 Danni H.

-I'm 26 and from the UK on a student visa.
-I was supposed to be finishing my Phd at the University of Melbourne this August but this has been delayed as my lab has shut down.
-I'm unsure about future job prospects for research scientists in Australia but I'm grateful for my current PhD funding.
-I've been getting crafty with weaving as a distraction from thesis writing and would like to hold up a weave!
+I’m 26 and from the UK, here on a student visa.
+I was supposed to finish my PhD at the University of Melbourne this August, but that’s been delayed because my lab shut down.
+I’m unsure about future job prospects for research scientists in Australia, but I’m grateful for my current PhD funding.

 Rupert M.